matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/contribute-code.md

 ## **Get familiar with style** <a name="get-familiar-with-style"></a>
-It's nessarry to keep a consistent style for code, code comments, commit messages, and pull requests when contributing to MatrixOne.
-When you put together your pull request, we highly recommend you comply to the following style guides which make MatrixOne easy to review, maintain and develop.
+It's necessary to keep a consistent style for code, code comments, commit messages, and pull requests when contributing to MatrixOne.
+When you put together your pull request, we highly recommend you comply with the following style guides which make MatrixOne easy to review, maintain and develop.

 * **Code Style**
 The coding style suggested by the Golang community is used in MatrixOne.
 See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.